A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Application of the Bayesian framework

-\paragraph*{Classical IC.} In~\Cref{fig:sensitivity_classical}, we provide the total Sobol indices for the validation points in blue (\Cref{fig:data-extraction-points}) for velocity and pressure.
-We observe that the boundary velocity $V^\text{top}$ has the most contribution to the velocity variance (\Cref{fig:sensitivity_classical}, left) in the free-flow region and pressure field (\Cref{fig:sensitivity_classical}, right) for the analyzed points in the domain.
-Moreover, the exact interface location plays an important role for the velocity field, especially near the interface (\Cref{fig:sensitivity_classical}, left) and influences the pressure field as well (\Cref{fig:sensitivity_classical}, right).
+In~Figure~\ref{fig:sensitivity_classical}, we provide the total Sobol indices for the calibration points in blue (Figure~\ref{fig:data-extraction-points}) for velocity and pressure for the \textit{Classical IC} \eqref{eq:IC-mass}--\eqref{eq:IC-BJJ}.
+We observe that the boundary velocity $V^\text{top}$ has the most contribution to the velocity variance (Figure~\ref{fig:sensitivity_classical}, left) in the free-flow region and pressure field (Figure~\ref{fig:sensitivity_classical}, right) for the analyzed points in the domain.
+Moreover, the exact interface location plays an important role for the velocity field, especially near the interface (Figure~\ref{fig:sensitivity_classical}, left) and influences the pressure field as well (Figure~\ref{fig:sensitivity_classical}, right).
 The value of the Beavers--Joseph parameter has a higher impact on the velocity near the interface than other parts of the domain.
 However, this parameter does not play an essential role for the pressure.
 The permeability $k$ significantly affects the velocity in the porous-medium domain, whereas its influence on the velocity in the free-flow region and the pressure field is small.